Vickyvignesh006/Official-Tesla-Clone-Website/README.md

-It is a Official Tesla Clone Website by using HTML,CSS,Java Scrip.
+It is a Official Tesla Clone Website by using HTML,CSS,Java Script.